-Lidiko Lodge is situated in St Lucia, KZN South Africa and is surrounded by the Greater St Lucia Wetland Park, an UNESCO natural World Heritage Site.
+Lidiko Lodge is situated in St Lucia, KZN South Africa and is surrounded by the Isimangaliso Wetland Park, an UNESCO natural World Heritage Site.
 St Lucia is in fact the only privately owned village in the world that is within the boundaries of an UNESCO Natural World Heritage Site.

 For more than 30 years, UNESCO and its partners have worked through the World Heritage Centre to identify, assess and protect places of outstanding universal value.
 To date, 184 countries have adhered to the Convention Concerning the Protection of the World Cultural and Natural Heritage, making it one of the most universal international legal instruments for the protection of cultural and natural heritage.
 Whilst fully respecting the national sovereignty, the States Parties to the World Heritage Convention recognize that the protection of our World Heritage is the duty of the international community as a whole.
 There are currently 851 properties including 660 cultural, 166 natural and 25 mixed properties in 184 countries.